azoth-lang/azoth.language.reference/src/boolean-expression.md

 # Boolean Expression

-A boolean expression is an embedded expression whose type is "`bool`".
+A boolean expression is an embedded expression whose type is "`bool`" or "`bool?`".

 ```azoth
 boolean_expression